binaryfoundry/holefill/README.md

 - Time Complexity: O(n * log m) where n is number of hole pixels and m is number of boundary pixels
 - Space Complexity: O(n + m)
 - Best for: Large images where accuracy is important
-- Uses KD-tree for efficient spatial queries
+- Uses KD-tree for efficient spatial queries of KNN.

 ## Image Format